karmakatahdin/solidus_seo/README.md

 2. Bundle your dependencies and run the installation generator):

     NOTE: *During this step, you will be prompted to decide whether or not you'd like to generate the overrides that are included in solidus_seo.
 These overrides require 'deface' and are intended to be used with solidus_frontend.
-If you are not using solidus_frontend, you'll have to figure out where is best to manually insert the solidus_seo helps into your custom views.
-Continue reading below.*
+If you are not using solidus_frontend, you'll have to figure out where is best to manually insert the solidus_seo helpers into your custom views.
+Continue reading for more information.*

     ```shell
     bundle